ionutbortis/easy-dotfiles/docs/tips-and-tricks.md

 # Tips & Tricks

 This section will outline some neat **tips & tricks** that I found during the development of the **`easy-dotfiles`** tool.
-If you find something cool and you want to let other people know about it, submit an issue [here](https://github.com/ionutbortis/easy-dotfiles/issues) and I'll make sure to include it :sunglasses:
+If you find something cool and you want to let other people know about it, submit an issue [here](https://github.com/ionutbortis/easy-dotfiles/issues) and I'll make sure to have a look over it :sunglasses:

 ## Unattended `install` run (mostly)